Trust img

-What is an AMH test?
+What is an AMH Test?

 You might be wondering what an AMH test is used for.
-An AMH test is often used as a basis for fertility treatment, particularly IVF treatment since it helps check for low ovarian reserves.
+An AMH test is often used as a basis for fertility treatment, particularly IVF treatment, since it helps check for low ovarian reserves.

 Follicle cells in the ovaries release AMH.
 Follicles are the tiny sacs inside the ovaries that produce eggs.
 The cells release this hormone at the initial stage of a follicle’s development.

 For this reason, AMH levels are correlated with ovary function and follicle production.
-As a woman, the amount of ovarian follicles you produce gradually reduces as you get older, and so does the quantity of AMH in your blood.
+As a woman, the number of ovarian follicles you produce gradually reduces as you get older, and so does the quantity of AMH in your blood.

 It can also indicate how you will respond to ovarian stimulation initiated for IVF treatment.
 Higher AMH levels mean that your ovaries are likely to be more responsive to stimulation to produce eggs.
 Lower AMH levels mean that your ovaries are likely to be less responsive.
 This is another reason why the AMH test is so important.

 For pregnant women, AMH plays an important role in the development process of a foetus.
 It helps in developing the sexual organs of a foetus in the womb.
 It plays a significant role in the sex differentiation of the male foetus.
+The female foetus does not need as much AMH to develop female sex organs.
+However, the male foetus requires high amounts of AMH to develop the male sex organs.
+In the male foetus, AMH also suppresses and prevents the development of female organs.
+The AMH test is thus useful for foetal health concerns as well.

 How to Treat AMH Levels?